 ‘Stanislavsky and the Alexander Technique’ by Nicolette Lee relates her experiences of how the Alexander Technique benefits Stanislavsky work.

-In ‘The actor and the neutral state’ by Joan Diamond she argues that an actor needs to cultivate a neutral state before entering the character the actor is going to play, and that the Alexander Technique facilitates this.
+‘The actor and the neutral state’ by Joan Diamond argues that an actor needs to cultivate a neutral state before entering the character the actor is going to play, and that the Alexander Technique facilitates this.

 Articles – Teaching actors